leafsphp/docs/src/docs/http/request.md

 ## Request Object Methods

 The request object comes with other methods for doing things like interacting with the request headers, cookies, checking request types, and even user data.
-Here are some of the most common methods you'll use:
+Here are some of the most common functionality you'll use:

 ### `typeIs`